tytydraco/yessleep/out/Twisted_To_Perfection.md

 Subject-7 is a large predatory arachnid of the Scorpions family.
 While it belongs to the family of scorpions, it has a few key differences.
 Its size is that of a bicycle, while its size is not enough to cause any major dangers on its own, it still possesses an extremely poisonous stinger.
 Its claws are sharp and while they are incapable of cutting through bones or dense muscles and flesh, they are mostly used to pin down its prey and inject the venom into it.

-Its eyesight is similar to one which we, humans possess.
-Its almost deaf and its smelling is also similar to ours.
+Its eyesight is similar to one which we humans possess.
+It's almost deaf and its smell is also similar to ours.
 While we state that it's almost deaf, it still can and will hear loud noises or people trying to sneak up on him.

 The venom is a muscle and nerve damaging chemical which after around 5-8 minutes(depends on person's size, weight, poison resistance, etc.) the victim’s muscles stiffen up to the level usually said to be around rigor mortis.(the state when a victim has been dead for hours or even a day and muscles stiffen up to a degree where even moving a finger becomes near impossible.)

 Subject-7 then consumes its prey and leaves nothing behind.
 Subject-7 is highly aggressive and is more than capable of a max speed of 52 km/h.
-It is advised to try to enter a high ground, as unlike its usual counterpart in the scorpion family, it has a hard time crawling up on anything.
+It is advised to try to enter a high ground, as unlike its usual counterpart in the scorpion family, it has a hard time crawling up anything.
 While it's highly aggressive it will not bother to chase someone for a long period of time, as it tries to preserve as much energy as it can.
 Its exoskeleton is one of high durability and it is noted that it can withstand high caliber rounds.
 It's most advised that it not be taken upfront as it's more than capable of taking you down.

 Subject-7 slowly walked into the room which we were hiding in.
 It stopped in the middle of the room.
 I could hear its chelicerae(its mouth part) moving.
 It most likely feasted not long ago and was seeking a place where it could rest.